j0sephh123/graph/README.md

 - open `http://localhost:5173/`

+### Details
+It seems that force graph is the appropriate layout

 ### Tech

 - Vite
 - React Query (axios) - too lazy not to use axios
 - React Router - too lazy to learn anything more meaningful
+- react-force-graph-2d - evaluating

 ## Server